gitter-badger/node-path/modules/node-assessment.md

 <!-- @multipleChoice -->
 Which of the following is true about fork method of the child_process module?
-- [ ] The fork() method method is a special case of the spawn() to create Node processes.
+- [X] The fork() method method is a special case of the spawn() to create Node processes.
-- [ ] The fork method returns an object with a built-in communication channel in addition to having all the methods in a normal ChildProcess instance.
+- [ ] The fork method returns object with a built-in communication channel in addition to having all the methods in a normal ChildProcess instance.
-- [X] Both of the above.
+- [ ] Both of the above.
 - [ ] None of the above.
 The fork() method method is a special case of the spawn() to create Node processes.
-It returns an object with a built-in communication channel in addition to having all the methods in a normal ChildProcess instance.
+It returns object with a built-in communication channel in addition to having all the methods in a normal ChildProcess instance.

 <!-- @end -->